 - Clinical Impact: Viloxazine is a strong CYP1A2 inhibitor.
-Concomitant use of viloxazine significantly increases the total, but not peak, exposure of sensitive CYP1A2, which may increase the risk of adverse reactions associated with these CYP1A2 substrates. - Intervention: Not recommended for coadministration with Qelbree.
+Concomitant use of viloxazine significantly increases the total, but not peak, exposure of sensitive CYP1A2, which may increase the risk of adverse reactions associated with - Intervention: Not recommended for coadministration with Qelbree.
 Dose reduction may be warranted if coadministered.